inaturalist/iNaturalistReactNative/README.md

 # internal build to open testing)
 fastlane beta

-# Upload the build for the latest tag to production release.
-In Android, this
-# should just promote the last beta to prod.
+# Set up in a production release in app stores, so in the App Store, it
+# creates a distribution version based on the latest tag.
+At present the only
+# attributes it updates are the version and copyright.
+To choose a build and
+# submit for review you'll need to use the App Store
 fastlane prod
 ```